pavelfedorov1/Explorations/README.md

-# Explorations - I present two implementations, one in R and one in Python showing how to create an Empirical CDF from a data sample and then calculate its inverse in a simple way without the heavy use of libraries.
+# Explorations - Create an Empirical CDF from a data sample and then calculate its inverse in a simple way

+Two notebooks presenting the Empirical CDF and showing how to calculate its inverse in R and Python

 The code is presented together with Latex definitions and descriptions and may be used to create single-variable CDFs from empirical data collected without the need to assume a distribution from known families.